alcohols page header image, students working in the lab

 This time we will define oxidation as the addition of oxygen, slightly different from the example above where we defined oxidation as a loss of hydrogen, but remember at the end of the day it all amounts to exactly to same thing!
 Ethanal can be oxidised to ethanoic acid.
 However the apparatus set-up will have to be modified.

 The ethanol as above is oxidised to the aldehyde ethanal, however ethanal is very volatile and evaporates easily, so a reflux experiment will have to be set-up.
 The set-up is shown opposite.
-Here the ethanol is oxidised to ethanal which will evaporate and enter the Liebig condenser where it will be liquefied and simply drip back down into the oxidising mixture of sulfuric acid and dichromate.
+Here the alcohol ethanol is oxidised to aldehyde ethanal which being volatile will evaporate and enter the Liebig condenser where it will be liquefied and simply drip back down into the oxidising mixture of sulfuric acid and dichromate.
 After around 20 minutes or so the oxidation reaction should be complete.
-Simply rearrange the apparatus back into a distillation set-up and distil off the ethanoic acid (boiling point 1180C) produced.
+Simply rearrange the apparatus back into a distillation set-up and distil off the ethanoic acid (boiling point 1180C) produced; equations to show this further oxidation of the aldehyde ethanal to the carboxylic acid ethanoic acid are shown below:

 Colour changes during oxidation